From the Head of School & Principal, Liz Swift:

-In order to receive an Holy Names Academy Admissions packet, or arrange a campus visit for your 8th-grade student, please e-mail your request to the Admissions Office.
+To receive an Holy Names Academy admissions packet, or arrange a campus visit for your 8th-grade student, please e-mail your request to the Admissions Office.

 Please include: Parent's name, student's name, mailing address, phone number and e-mail.
 Please indicate student's current school and grade level.

-• Holy Names Academy Admissions Brochure (large PDF, 7mb)
+• Holy Names Academy Admissions BROCHURE (PDF, 2 MB)